fotanus/rails-navigation/README.md

 # rails package for atom

-A set of tools for edit Rails projects with atom
+Tools for a happier Rails development

 ## TODO

-* Go to model
 * Go to controller
 * Go to view
 * Go to test